CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Items/Tooltips.md

 item.clearTooltip();

 // item.clearTooltip(leaveName as bool);
-// removes all tooltips but leave name item.clearTooltip(true);
+// removes all tooltips but leaves the item name item.clearTooltip(true);
 ```